 - Bluetooth.
 Bluetooth makes it easy to instantly connect your phone to your car’s computer, allowing you to make or receive calls and texts and listen to music seamlessly.
 However, Bluetooth is another form of RF-EMF radiation.
 If you are taking advantage of on-board Bluetooth, you are exposing yourself and your passengers to high amounts of EMF radiation.

 - Keyless operations.
 Tesla cars do not require a key to unlock the doors or to operate the vehicle.
 The key fob transmits a radio signal that is picked up on by sensors in the vehicle.
 As you may have guessed, however, this signal is a form of EMF radiation.
-And because the car is operated keylessly, it’s present the entire time the vehicle is running.
+And because the car is operated keylessly, it’s present in sporadic intervals during the entire time the vehicle is running.
+This isn’t a feature unique to Teslas, but it is a potential source of EMF radiation, nonetheless.

 Now that you know how Tesla cars are exposing you to EMF radiation, let’s go over a few steps you can take to protect yourself.
 These steps don’t just apply to Teslas — they work for any vehicle, electric or otherwise.